-Moynaq is the harbour without a sea.
-In just 50 years it has gone from being a wealthy fishing port on the edge of the world’s fourth-largest inland sea, to a ghost town where skeleton ships lie broken in the desert.
+Moynaq (also written Muynaq) is the harbour without a sea.
+In just 60 years it has gone from being a wealthy fishing port on the edge of the world’s fourth-largest inland sea, to a ghost town where skeleton ships lie broken in the desert.
 The shrinking of the Aral Sea is one of the world’s greatest manmade environmental disasters, and nowhere is its impact being felt more poignantly than in Moynaq.
-Coming here is, perhaps, what you’d term ‘disaster tourism’: there are parallels to be drawn with the Polygon or Chernobyl.
+Coming to Moynaq is, perhaps, what you’d term ‘disaster tourism’: there are parallels to be drawn with Chernobyl or the ‘Polygon’ at Semipalatinsk.
 You come to see where the sea used to be, and the suffering it has left behind – namely, the ships’ graveyard, where various rusting hulks of former fishing vessels have been towed from elsewhere in the desert to create a tourist attraction.

 Khudayar Khan Palace

 If you have the time, make sure you visit Kokand, the most attractive city in the Fergana Valley, to see one of the most glittering royal residences in central Asia.
 The Khudayar Khan Palace is a structure that would make fairytale princesses jump up and down for joy.
-At the tail end of the 19th century, just before the Russians put paid to his architectural (and political) ambition, Khudayar Khan indulgently commissioned architect Mir Ubaydullo to build a sumptuous palace, also known as the Urda, with 113 rooms set around seven courtyards.
+In 1863, just before the Russians put paid to his architectural (and political) ambition, Khudayar Khan indulgently commissioned architect Mir Ubaydullo to build a sumptuous palace, also known as the Urda, with 113 rooms set around seven courtyards.
 The whole wide façade is covered with dazzling mosaic tiles, including an Arabic inscription above the entrance gate reading ‘Seid Muhammad Khudayar Khan – the great ruler’.
-The entire west end of the palace has been demolished and only 19 of the original rooms remain, but by walking here, in Khudayar Khan’s footsteps you gain a fascinating glimpse into the life of an oriental despot just before everything around him fell apart: it is a palace built on the cusp of history, and you can almost sense the unfulfilled dreams tied up in its walls and furnishings.
+The entire west end of the palace has been demolished and only 19 of the original rooms remain, but by walking here, in Khudayar Khan’s footsteps, you gain a fascinating glimpse into the life of an oriental despot just before everything around him fell apart: it is a palace built on the cusp of history, and you can almost sense the unfulfilled dreams tied up in its walls and furnishings.

 Ulug Beg’s Observatory

 The sparkling turquoise tiles of Shah-i Zinda and the Registan often take centre stage in Samarkand, but one should not overlook this giant astronomical observatory, the largest in the world at the time it was built.
 The observatory lay forgotten and in ruins for some 500 years prior to its partial restoration, the important work undertaken there remembered only in Ulug Beg’s astronomical works, which had been published posthumously in Europe.
 The centrepiece of the observatory, rediscovered and excavated by the Russian archaeologist Vladimir Viyatkin in 1908, is part of a quadrant arc 63m in length that was used to chart the progress of celestial bodies across the sky.
 Using this arc, Samarkand’s medieval astronomers produced a star catalogue charting the movements of 1,018 stars, which was used in China and Korea in the 15th century and was published in Oxford in 1648, followed by a fuller edition by the Astronomer Royal John Flamsteed in 1725.